-Fossil prepartion is a vital part of research and education.
-This is a resource for those concerned with the collection, preparation and conservation of vertebrate fossils and the care and management of collections.
+Fossil preparation is a vital part of research and education.
+This is a resource for those concerned with fossil preparation, collection cares and management, field techniques, and conservation.

 This E-mail list is open for anyone who is interested in technical insights.
 It is devoted to the exchange information, questions, opinions, etc. about preparation of vertebrate fossils.
 No subject, related to preparation is off-limits.

 Debate is encouraged for honing our knowledge and thinking skills, for truth-seeking, and for clarifying our perspectives.
 However, flames or personal attacks will not be tolerated.